 - Don’t sell.
 Professionals don’t want to receive your impersonal sales pitch and are unlikely to respond to such attempts.
 Save your sales talk for once you’ve built a genuine relationship.

 - Stay professional.
-LinkedIn is a network where people go to do business.
+LinkedIn is a network where people go for building business relationships.
 Make sure your messages reflect that fact, keeping professional with your language and approach.

 By keeping these points in mind, you can increase the chances that recipients will engage with you in a meaningful way.